jonahsnider/doglog/web/src/content/docs/getting-started/faq.md

 | Unit metadata                 | [Yes](/getting-started/usage#logging-with-units)                         | [Yes](https://docs.advantagekit.org/data-flow/supported-types/#units)                                                    | No                                           |
 | Supported language            | Java                                                                     | Java                                                                                                                     | Java                                         |

-One thing to note is that while it may technically be possible to use DogLog in combination with other logging libraries, this is definitely not recommended.
+While it may technically be possible to use DogLog in combination with other logging libraries, this is definitely not recommended.
 You will almost certainly encounter bugs or other compatibility issues as a result.

 ## Who uses DogLog?